-In order to meet their obligations under the respective jurisdiction workplaces will are often required to demonstrate how they intend to manage the risks of the hazards they encounter in their workplaces.
-Often organizations develop Safety & Health Management Systems.
-For example the Qld Coal Mining Legislation defines such a system as:
+In order to meet their obligations under the respective jurisdiction, workplaces will are often required to demonstrate how they intend to manage the risks of the hazards they encounter in their workplaces.
+Often organisations develop Safety and health Management Systems.
+For example, the Qld Coal Mining Legislation defines such a system as: